 5.)
 Click on “Make a List” at the top to save all of the information.
 Any new properties and property owners will get automatically added to this list continually!
 Pretty awesome.

 6.)
 Repeat this process for all of the Quick Lists that apply to property managers, or consider combining different Quick List criteria into one list.

-How to optimize the process prospecting for property management clients
+How to optimize the prospecting process to get more property management clients

 Finding property management leads is just one part of the prospecting process.
 We recommend that you approach prospecting as a four-step process: